MicrosoftDocs/playfab-docs/playfab-docs/features/engagement/news/setting-default-languages.md

 In the **General** tab under the new **TITLE DEFAULTS** header, locate the **Default language** dropdown.
 You must set a default language before you can use any of the add localization features.

-When you are done, select the **SAVE** button.
+When you're done, select the **SAVE** button.
 A message notification appears if the update was successful.

 When you return to the dashboard, you'll see a **Title API settings changed** event in your **PlayStream** event list, as shown below.